jorop/landscaping-docs/docs/mapbox.md

 ### Zoom

+Please see [Mapbox zoom level](https://docs.mapbox.com/help/glossary/zoom-level/) for more information what zoom level fits your use-case.

 The zoom level of the heightmap tile.
+> This value will be overridden by the import UI.
 Best heightmaps will be delivered with zoom 14, which translates to an accuracy of ~ 2 to 5 meters.

 ### HeightDataAPI